 A process for obtaining approval for a payment transaction by speaking directly with the card issuer.
 This process may be used in situations where a physical credit card is not present, such as telephone or online orders.
 To obtain voice authorization, the merchant may need to provide information such as the transaction amount, card number and expiration date, and may be required to answer security questions to verify their identity.

 A void is a transaction that cancels a previously authorized payment before it has been settled.
 This can occur when a transaction was made in error, or when a customer changes their mind about a purchase.

 A company that offers digital wallet services to both consumers and merchants, allowing them to securely store payment information and make transactions.
 Digital wallets are becoming increasingly popular due to their convenience and security features, such as tokenization and two-factor authentication.

 A method of electronically transferring funds between bank accounts.
 This type of payment can be initiated by an individual or a business and is commonly used for large transactions or cross-border payments.
 Wire transfers are considered one of the fastest and most secure payment methods.

 The process of removing funds from a payment account.

 A feature offered by some payment card issuers that limits the liability of the cardholder in case of fraudulent transactions.
 This means that the cardholder will not be responsible for unauthorized charges made with their card.
 Zero liability protection provides an added layer of security for consumers.

 In summary, payment processing can be complex and involves many different components, including security protocols, payment networks, payment processors and various types of payment transactions.
-Understanding the basics of payment processing can help software companies make informed decisions about offering payments on their platforms and choosing the right payment processing partner.
+Understanding the basics of payment processing using this payments glossary can help software companies make informed decisions about offering payments on their platforms and choosing the right payment processing partner.
 You can find out more about these and other payment terms and discuss your payment options by getting in touch with us here at Exact Payments.
 And stay on top of the changing payments industry at our blog.